Ryan Jeffers Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.97 team ERA ranks ninth among all MLB pitching staffs.
+- The Guardians have the 10th-ranked team ERA among all league pitching staffs (4.00).

-- Guardians pitchers combine to surrender the eighth-fewest home runs in baseball (152 total, 1.1 per game).
+- Guardians pitchers combine to give up the fifth-fewest home runs in baseball (153 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.